matejbizjak/kumuluzee-nats-jetstream-sample/README.md

 ```
 in your class.
 And that the consumer's message type matches the producer's.

-The complex variant is also using a different NATS connection that is secured with TLS.
+The complex variant is also using [wildcards](https://docs.nats.io/nats-concepts/subjects) for subjects and a different NATS connection that is secured with the TLS.
 In the next section we learn how to configure the connections and how to use the TLS.

 ### Configuration